The Life Cycle of a Pimple

 How acne forms

 When skin is functioning optimally, pores release sebum to moisturize the skin.
 But if there’s a buildup of dirt, oil, and dead skin cells, it can become trapped inside the pore, leading to acne.
+According to Dr. Lee, factors like hormones, genetics, and your lifestyle all contribute to your chances of developing acne.

 The early stages of a pimple

-Before you can even see what’s happening, microscopic amounts of dirt and debris can become trapped inside your pores.
+Before you can even see what’s happening, microscopic amounts of oil and debris can become trapped inside your pores.
 The result are microcomedones — undetectable to the naked eye — but essentially, baby blemishes.

 The best way to treat a new pimple